[SPOILER] The Entire Story of Last Epoch (So Far)

 The Primalist witnesses the assault on Heoborea and heads to the Temple of Eterra to seek answers.

-The Sentinel is a former blacksmith, currently a soldier in Rahyeh’s army but after seeing innocents die he abandons it and is trying to help anyone he sees to repent.
+The Sentinel is a former blacksmith, currently a soldier in Rahyeh’s army but after seeing innocents die, he abandons it and is trying to help anyone he sees to repent.

 The Rogue is a criminal for hire and is hired by the Vessel Maiden Apophis (important character later) to publicly assassinate herself.
-She nopes from the obvious trap and is headed to Welryn for a fresh start.
+She nopes from the obvious trap and is headed towards Welryn for a fresh start.

 To no one’s surprise Rahyeh attacks the peace talks with his Osprix (The birdlike race) lead by their general Orian who is in search of something the Keepers are hiding but he doesn’t know what yet.
 Along the way you meet Grael (The champion of Heoborea) who was sent for the peace talks on behalf of Heorot and you immediately become allies with him.
-You meet Keeper Leena and later learn the Keeper’s soul purpose is the protection of the shards of Epoch which they believe is a task bestowed on them by Eterra herself.
+You meet Keeper Leena and later learn the Keeper’s sole purpose is the protection of the shards of Epoch which they believe is a task bestowed on them by Eterra herself.
 3 shards form the Epoch which is said to possess unimaginable power that could alter the fabric of reality itself.
-It’s unclear if this is what Eterra used to create the world but we know it existed before the world’s creation and shattered after her disagreement with Orobyss.
+While its true nature is unknown to you at this point, you will eventually come to learn it is the last remaining living part of the now absent God of Fate and Time.
 To keep the Epoch from the wrong hands (like Rahyeh, who wants it now) the 3 shattered pieces were kept apart for everyone’s sake with the keepers keeping both this knowledge and the shards to themselves.
-One shard is on a Keeper(Balthas), always moving around, one is hidden in the Temple of Eterra currently under siege and one is in a fortress hidden in the mountains nearby where Orian is leading an assault.
+One shard is on a Keeper (Balthas), always moving around, one is hidden in the Temple of Eterra currently under siege and one is in a fortress hidden in the mountains nearby where Orian is leading an assault.
 Keeper Leena informs you Balthas went to the fortress alone to keep the shard safe, unintentionally risking the safety of two shards at once.
-She asks for your help in helping Balthas and sends Grael to secure the shard in the Temple of Eterra.
+She asks for your help in helping Balthas while Grael leaves on an unrelated mission to secure a weapon for Heorot.
 On your way to Balthas you help a Heoborean soldier foil the plans of some of Rahyeh’s troops who apparently can animate armor to fight (the Sentinel player can as well, being formerly of said army).
 You find and help Balthas but he is kidnapped by Orian, you get him back but he’s had enough of everything, he doesn’t wait for Grael, he has two shards and two is enough, he wants to use its time travel power to hide the shards in a different time, away from Rahyeh, but he ends up tearing a rift and sucking you into the future.

 Chapter 2 - The Ruined Future